 The lack of a universally agreed-upon definition for what constitutes a PEP is the first hurdle.
 The varied and disparate PEPs lists and resources financial institutions (FIs) must consult to identify a PEP further complicate the process.
 Finally, uncovering an individual’s relatives or close associates (RCAs) adds another big wrinkle, given the nebulousness inherent in these terms and that these relationships change over time.

-Take a Risk-Based Approach to Identifying PEPs and RCAs
+3. Take a Risk-Based Approach to Screening PEPs and RCAs

 “A customer could become a PEP or be subject to adverse media reports at any point during the business relationship.”Francesca DowlingHead of Compliance at Amaiz